Blind Hiring: What It Is & How to Reduce Bias in the Hiring Process

 Blind hiring involves removing any unnecessary identifying information about a candidate from all stages of the hiring process.
 This can include information that identifies an applicant’s race, ethnicity, gender, or any identifying class, protected or otherwise.

 When reviewing resumes, interviewing candidates, and making hiring decisions, blinding the information (e.g., making it anonymous) removes conscious and unconscious bias from the hiring process and allows for a more objective consideration of a candidate’s qualifications, experience, and skills.
-The end result is the most qualified candidate for your position and a more diverse workforce.
+The result is the most qualified candidate for your position and a more diverse workforce.

 Steps to Creating a Blind Hiring Process

 Establishing a blind hiring process starts with making sure you remove any bias from your job descriptions and employment ads.
-Then you’ll perform a blind review of resumes and applications, use skill assessments, and conduct a blind interview, before making your final hiring decision.
+Then you’ll perform a blind review of resumes and applications, use skill assessments, and conduct a blind interview before making your final hiring decision.

 Did You Know?

-1. Create Bias-free Job Descriptions & Employment Ads
+Step 1: Create Bias-free Job Descriptions & Employment Ads

 How you write job descriptions and employment ads sets the tone for the recruitment process in general.
 Thoughtfully reviewing them for bias-free and inclusive language will set you and your candidates up for success as the hiring process unfolds.
 Some things to keep in mind when writing your job descriptions include: